kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Theory_Presentation.md

 );

 -- Usage
-SELECT dbo.CalculateAge(BirthDate) AS Age FROM Employees;
+SELECT dbo.CalculateAge(BirthDate) AS Age FROM Employees e;
 SELECT * FROM dbo.GetEmployeesInDepartment(1);
 ```